drj11/drj11.github.io/2017-05-11/why-arts.md

 They are how we recognise the humanity in each other, and ultimately, in ourselves.
-_Violence against one, is violence against all_
+_Violence against one, is violence against all_.

 The clue is in the name, _humanities_.